Part 2: To Draw a Star

 BTW: ▶ You can play here the original code of Spacewar! running in an emulation.

-While being just a single, short spinning line, the gravitational star (or the heavy star, or just the Star, sometimes also called the sun), was maybe the most important visual element of Spacewar!.
-In order to understand this, we have to recall the actual setup, in which the game would have been experienced: While the PDP-1's scope, the DEC Type 30 CRT display (initially named "Type 30 Visual CRT Display", but soon called the "Type 30 Precision CRT Display") would paint any content at a perfectly square display area, it exposed a circulare tube, which was contained in a distinctive hexagonal housing.
+While just a single short spinning line, the gravitational star (or the heavy star, or just the Star, sometimes also called the sun), was maybe the most important visual element of Spacewar!.
+In order to understand this, we have to recall the actual setup, in which the game would have been experienced: While the PDP-1's scope, the DEC Type 30 CRT display (initially named "Type 30 Visual CRT Display", but soon called the "Type 30 Precision CRT Display") would paint any content on a perfectly square display area, it exposed a circular tube, which was contained in a distinctive hexagonal housing.
 A concentric layout that would be further emphasized by the circumference of the bright metal border of the central extrusion of its bezel.
 Further, the Type 30 CRT featured a P7 compound phosphor that sported dual characteristics, a bright blue activation and a long sustain in a dimm yellowish green, which would provide for the iconic trails that were drawn by any moving objects.
 (P7 phosphor was a characteristic feature of the PPI scopes of mechanical scan radar — which had also been the original purpose of the Type 30 CRT's tube.)

-This essentially concentric setup was echoed by the game itself: Emphasized by the fading trails, the ships would be drawn by gravity to the very center, just to explode in a pittoresque cloud of pixel-dust, or would swirl around the center thanks to the wonders of Netwon's law.
-And in the very midst of it, there would be the Star, not just a bare line, but a mysterious bunch of fading, pulsating, spinning flashes, quite like a magic eye, the very embodiment of the natural magic of gravity, Spacewar!'s governing feature of game play, — by this providing both a visual focal point and the very glue between the game's appearance and its internal mechanics.
+This essentially concentric setup was echoed by the game itself: Emphasized by the fading trails, the ships would be drawn by gravity to the very center, just to explode in a pictoresque cloud of pixel-dust, or would swirl around the center thanks to the wonders of Netwon's law.
+And in the very midst of it, there would be the Star, not just a bare line, but a mysterious bunch of fading, pulsating, spinning flashes, quite like a magic eye, the very embodiment of the natural magic of gravity, Spacewar!'s governing feature of game play, — by this providing both a visual focus and the very glue between the game's appearance and its internal mechanics.
 Reason enough to make this a prominent number two in our journey through the realms of Spacewar! code.

 As usual, before providing some actual code, we'll include the standard credits first, which are also providing some important historical data: